Minnesota teens urged to stay wary of COVID-19 ahead of proms, celebrations

-Pictures of huddled, unmasked teenagers at a high school prom prompted warnings Thursday from Minnesota health officials about the risks of the pandemic and the need for even teenagers to take care and seek out a vaccine.
+Pictures of huddled, unmasked teenagers at a high school prom prompted warnings Thursday from Minnesota health officials about the risks of the pandemic and the need even for teenagers to be careful and seek out a vaccine.

-Although the latest pandemic wave appears to be easing and teenagers are at lower risk of severe COVID-19, a lack of caution in this mobile age group could upset Minnesota's progress, said Kris Ehresmann, state infectious disease director.
+Although the latest pandemic wave appears to be easing and teens are at lower risk of severe COVID-19, a lack of caution in this age group could upset Minnesota's progress, said Kris Ehresmann, state infectious disease director.

 "We need people to do their part, even when it's hard, especially when it's hard," she said, encouraging mask-wearing in crowds, social distancing and staying home when sick to reduce chances for viral transmission.

-More than 1,000 COVID-19 infections have been reported in pre-K through 12-grade students in Minnesota in each of the last two weeks, according to a weekly pandemic report released Thursday by the Minnesota Department of Health.
+More than 1,000 COVID-19 infections have been reported in pre-K through 12th-grade levels in Minnesota in each of the last two weeks, according to a weekly report released Thursday by the Minnesota Department of Health.
 Those numbers exceeded the weekly counts during the severe pandemic wave late last year and raised concerns about school-age children and teens fueling viral spread.

 The state on Thursday reported 15 COVID-19 deaths and 1,921 infections with the coronavirus that causes the respiratory disease — raising Minnesota's pandemic totals to 7,128 deaths and 573,938 known infections.

-State health officials hoped to make COVID-19 prevention easier for teens on one front this week by prioritizing access for 16- and 17-year-olds to appointments for the Pfizer vaccine at the state's Mall of America site.
-Only the Pfizer vaccine is approved for those ages, while the cutoff for the Moderna and Johnson & Johnson vaccines is 18.
+State health officials hoped to make COVID-19 prevention easier for teens on one front this week by prioritizing access for 16- and 17-year-olds at appointments for the Pfizer vaccine at the Mall of America site.
+Only the Pfizer vaccine is approved for those ages.
+The cutoff for the Moderna and Johnson & Johnson vaccines is 18.

 Gov. Tim Walz on Wednesday said teens are important to Minnesota's goal of a statewide 80% COVID-19 vaccination rate that could stifle the spread of the virus.